A retrospective of Game of Thrones’s Season 5 Jon Snow/Wall plotline

 Jonny Cardboard comes in and says he wants to talk to Aemon alone.
 Sam skidaddles and Jon says he needs his advice.
 He wants to do something but it will make a lot of his brothers hate him.

 “Fuck ‘em,” Aemon says, “do whatever shit you want.
 When I rejected the throne, I just flipped them all off because IDGAF.”
 Like, more or less.
 We wish we were kidding.
 That’s pretty much his advice.
 Except he doesn’t talk about his backstory at all.
 He tries to justify it with random book dialogue, but, since there is ZERO context it basically amounts to “Kill the Boy, because Men Act!
 Men don’t conciliate or compromise!”

 So then Jonny has a meeting with some tall, bearded, red-headed Icelandic guy.
 We have no idea who he’s supposed to be.
 Let’s call him “Beardy”.
 Beardy doesn’t want to tell Jon where the Free Folk are or who leads them.
 How he would know this is an even more interesting question, but whatever, he’s on the Weisseroff Twitter.

 When Beardy hesitates Jonny invokes both toxic masculinity AND protective paternalism.
 He’s super efficient in his ambivalent sexism.
 Beardy’s all “Dude, you have me chained up, and you’re calling me names?”
 So Jonny unchains him with the key he happens to have up his sleeve.
 This impresses Beardy.
-Like, so much so that we honestly thought they might start making out.
 He says the Free Folk are at

 Hardhome Hard-On, and that he’ll need ships to collect them all.
 No problem, Cardboard says, we can borrow them from Stan.
 That was easy.
 Beardy is really into Jon now.
 He’s like, “I have the best idea ever!
 Bro Trip!”
 Jonny’s into it too.